Methodology

 A burden of proof is an expectation by one side about the strength of argument required by another side for persuasion.
 A burden of proof may be useful to establish the core of a debate and avoid an argument going on indefinitely (Walton, 1988b).
 A burden of proof may assert controversial philosophical or ethical premises, but we think this is still valuable in clarifying the context and exit criteria of an argument.

-Potential Issues with a hierarchy of evidence and evidence-based medicine
+Potential problems with a hierarchy of evidence and evidence-based medicine

 2. A lack of evidence higher in the hierarchy is not necessarily problematic due to infeasibility (Smith & Pell, 2003; Prasad & Jena, 2013), unnecessary risks (Glasziou et al., 2007), ethical issues, etc., although there are risks to making such assumptions (Prasad et al., 2011; Prasad et al., 2013; Haslam et al., 2021; Herrera-Perez et al., 2019; Rossouw et al., 2002; Powell & Prasad, 2022).